prabhasak/reproducibility/README.md

 A Reinforcement Learning benchmark: Experiment Reproducibility
 ==========================
-**Objective:** Benchmark Reinforcement Learning algorithms from [Stable Baselines 2.10](https://stable-baselines.readthedocs.io/en/master/) on OpenAI Gym problems.
-The code focuses on verifying reproducibility of results with a fixed random seed
+**Objective:** Benchmark Reinforcement Learning (RL) algorithms from [Stable Baselines 2.10](https://stable-baselines.readthedocs.io/en/master/) on OpenAI Gym environments.
+The codebase focuses on verifying reproducibility of results on repeatign experiments with a fixed random seed (motivation: gave me a lot of trouble during my Thesis!).
+An extension of this work is available [here](https://github.com/prabhasak/masters-thesis).

-**Idea**: Pick your favourite [env, algo] pair -> **train RL** -> evaluate learned policy
+**Idea**: Pick your favourite (environment, RL algorithm) pair -> train RL on env's reward function & evaluate learned policy -> re-run experiment to verify if you get the same result.
+The idea is to achieve same performance on repeating the experiment (may not be the case with TRPO).

-**Framework, langauge, OS:** Tensorflow 1.14, Python 3.7, Windows 10
+**Framework, langauge, OS:** Tensorflow 1.14 (now bumped to 2.4.0), Python 3.7, Windows 10

 Prerequisites